 Every community is different, and ultimately, you and your team are the experts on yours.
 This toolkit should not be seen as a rigid process to be entered into, but rather a source of guidance, compiled from experience and successes in other communities.
-Combined with your expertise about your specific community, the recommendations offered here car greater collaborative response. n be adapted l for a strategy that will maxim ize the successful development of a
+Combined with your expertise about your specific community, the recommendations offered here can be adapted for a strategy that will maximize the successful development of a greater collaborative response.